Here is an adapted version of the Hare Psychopathy Checklist, which can help you find out that someone you know might be a psychopath.

 LIFESTYLE PSYCHOPATHIC TRAITS

 You can also see psychopathic traits in the lifestyles of psychopaths.
-A common trait is the parasitic way they will feed off other people to sustain their lifestyle.
+A common trait is a parasitic way they will feed off other people to sustain their lifestyle.

 ANTISOCIAL TRAITS OF PSYCHOPATHS